New Jersey Paternity Issues

 - Following the birth of the child, the man and the child’s biological mother have married or attempted to marry each other and the man has acknowledged his paternity of the child in writing filed with the local registrar of vital statistics, sought to have his name placed on the child’s birth certificate as the child’s father, openly held out the child as his natural child, or is obligated to support the child under a written voluntary agreement or court order

 - The man receives the child into his home and openly holds him or her out as his natural child while the child is under the age of majority

 - The man provides support for the child and openly holds him or her out as his natural child while the child is under the age of majority

 - The man acknowledges his paternity of the child in writing filed with the local registrar of vital statistics, and the mother does not dispute the acknowledgment within a reasonable time after being informed of such by the registrar

-Contact Child Custody Lawyers Tournour & Weiner - East Brunswick New Jersey
+Contact Child Custody Lawyer Frank Tournour – East Brunswick New Jersey

-If you have questions about divorce, child custody, child support, or visitation rights, contact the law firm of child custody lawyers Tournour & Weiner in East Brunswick, New Jersey, today to schedule an appointment.
+If you have questions about divorce, child custody, child support, or visitation rights, contact the law firm of child custody lawyer at Tournour Law in East Brunswick, New Jersey, today to schedule an appointment.
 We will ensure that your children’s needs are protected and provide advice on matters ranging from divorce mediation to annulment.